 Hair loss and head and neck radiotherapy

-This page tells you about how radiotherapy to the head and neck area may affect your hair.
+Find out how radiotherapy to the head and neck area may affect your hair.
 There is information about

 Radiotherapy to the head always causes some hair loss.
-If you are having treatment to a particular part of your head or neck, your hair will only fall out in that area.
-But you may also have some hair loss on the opposite side of the head or neck, where the radiotherapy beams pass through.
+If you are having treatment to a particular part of your head or neck, your hair only falls out in that area.
+You might also have some hair loss on the opposite side of the head or neck, where the radiotherapy beams pass through.
 This is called the exit site.

 It is best not to use a hair dryer but to gently dry your hair with a soft towel.
 Or you can let your hair dry naturally.

-The video below shows you the different types of hats and scarves you can wear when you have hair loss.
+The video shows you the different types of hats and scarves you can wear when you have hair loss.

-View a transcript of the video showing the different types of hats and scarves you can wear when you have hair loss (opens in new window).
+View a transcript of the video showing the different types of hats and scarves you can wear (opens in new window).

-You can phone the Cancer Research UK nurses on freephone 0808 800 4040.
-The lines are open from 9am to 5pm, Monday to Friday.
-They will be happy to answer any questions that you have.
+Contact the Cancer Research UK nurses on freephone 0808 800 4040 (Open 9am to 5pm, Monday to Friday)

-Rated 4 out of 5 based on 4 votes
+Rated 4 out of 5 based on 14 votes

 Question about cancer?
 Contact our information nurse team